Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1635: updated the Customer homecontroller to work with iunitofwork and add the using statments

 1638: updated the index for customer where he will be able to see the books

+1656 fixed the migration problem and the model problem 20231127215507_fixedProductkey